Azure/Cloud-Native/website/blog-30daysofIA/2023-10-24/building-an-ai-powered-logo-variation-generator-with-azure-openai-and-aks-2.md

  * `--generate-ssh-keys` — This generates SSH keys to access the nodes if needed.
  * `--attach-acr` — This attaches the container registry to the cluster, allowing the cluster to pull images from the registry.

 Next, connect to your cluster using the `az aks get-credentials` command.
-Replace `&lt;cluster-name&gt;` with the name of your cluster:
+Replace `<cluster-name>` with the name of your cluster:

 ```
-az aks get-credentials --resource-group dalleResourceGroup --name &lt;cluster-name&gt;
+az aks get-credentials --resource-group dalleResourceGroup --name <cluster-name>
 ```

 This action downloads the credentials and configures `kubectl`, a command-line tool for interacting with Kubernetes clusters.